-Dr. Indahlastari serves as a research assistant professor of clinical and health psychology.
+Dr. Indahlastari serves as an assistant professor of clinical and health psychology.
 Her broader research interests are in optimizing and personalizing existing medical devices through the use of computational modeling, such as machine learning and finite element methods, with the goal of achieving precision medicine that is tailored to each person.

-As an incoming associate professor in the department of biostatistics, Dr. Chen focuses on developing deep learning and statistical methods and software for analyzing large-scale multi-omics data, which include but are not limited to genetics, single-cell genomics and metagenomics.
+As an associate professor in the department of biostatistics, Dr. Chen focuses on developing deep learning and statistical methods and software for analyzing large-scale multi-omics data, which include but are not limited to genetics, single-cell genomics and metagenomics.
 In particular, he is interested in applying the developed methods to study aging and cancer, as well as disseminating the developed software for public health researchers to use.

-Dr. Gullett is a research assistant professor in the department of clinical and health psychology.
+Dr. Gullett is an assistant professor in the department of clinical and health psychology.
 His research is focused on the use of machine learning methods to predict intervention outcomes and disease progression in older adults with mild cognitive impairment, and the relationship of white matter microstructure with clinical disorders and their associated neuropsychological function.